-US seeking to amplify voices of protest in Iran amid turmoil
+Esper says he’s seen no hard evidence embassies under threat

 “The people of Iran are going to hopefully have the ability at some point to elect their own government and to be governed by the leaders they choose,” O’Brien said.

-In Tehran, Iran’s security forces deployed in large numbers across the capital on Sunday, expecting more protests.
+In Tehran, Iran’s security forces deployed in large numbers on Sunday.
+Demonstrators defied the heavy police presence to protest their country’s days of denials that it shot down the Ukrainian plane.
+Videos posted online showed protesters shouting anti-government slogans and moving through subway stations and sidewalks.

-President Donald Trump tweeted his support for the Iranian protesters.
+Earlier Sunday, Trump tweeted his support for the Iranian protesters.

 “To the leaders of Iran – DO NOT KILL YOUR PROTESTERS,” Trump wrote on Twitter Sunday morning.
 “Thousands have already been killed or imprisoned by you, and the World is watching.
 More importantly, the USA is watching.
 Turn your internet back on and let reporters roam free!
 Stop the killing of your great Iranian people!